-We spend a lot of time talking about how to break down an elk on the mountain and care for the meat afterward.
-It’s all a practical and necessary part of elk hunting.
-However, in these writings, I’ve been making a very basic assumption.
+As Hunters, we spend a lot of time breaking down our animals on the mountain and caring for the meat afterward.
+It’s all a practical and necessary part of hunting.
+However, I’ve been making a very basic assumption.
 It’s the assumption that most hunters out there felt like I did; that meat is one of the primary reasons we hunt, and that it’s our ethical responsibility to take all we can.

 Waste Not, Want Not